agilepro/software-craftsmanship/docs/Coding/Dates and Time/date0-date-value-types.md

 This is, of course, the same instant of time.
 As you can see, the epoch value is the same in every case.
 The display of date/time is of course different, because that is what a timezone is:  it is a way of localizing an epoch value to/from the way that locals in that timezone want to see it.
 But no matter where you are, no matter what timezone you are in, the epoch value is the same all around the world.

 It is not correct to say that the epoch value is in UTC timezone.
 It is a value that simply does not have a timezone.
 It is just a point on the timeline, and there is one epoch value for the entire world.
-(On the surface of the earth we don’t need to worry about relativistic time dilation.)
+(On the surface of the earth we don't need to worry about relativistic time dilation.)

 ## Timezone is for Input/Display but not Storage